charlesfrye/charlesfrye.github.io/_posts/2021-12-31-aoc-rust-haskell.markdown

 would be effectively instantaneous -- bound by printing to the terminal for a human to read the result, rather than by internal computation.
+Not so for Python,
+where there was often a slight but noticeabel delay while the program executed.

 Fundamentally, that's because Python is interpreted rather than compiled,